MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 operating system platforms.
 The PowerShell environment provider lets you get, add, change, clear, and delete environment variables in the current console.

-Environment variables, unlike other types of variables in PowerShell, are always stored as a string and can't be empty.
+Environment variables, unlike other types of variables in PowerShell, are always stored as strings.
 Also unlike other variables, they're inherited by child processes, such as local background jobs and the sessions in which module members run.
 This makes environment variables well suited to storing values that are needed in both parent and child processes.

 On Windows, environment variables can be defined in three scopes: